IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The initial version of the registry is provided in {{sec-initial}}.
 In each case here, the reference should be set to
 {{TCPDUMP}} and the RFC number to be assigned to this document, which is not repeated each time.
-The change controller for all entries is the IESG, via appointed Designated Experts.
+The change controller for all legacy is linktype@tcpdump.org.

 The initial contents of the table are based upon the link-layer header type list maintained by libpcap, and published on {{TCPDUMP}}.